akkadotnet/akka.net/docs/community/whats-new/akkadotnet-v1.5-upgrade-advisories.md

 If you weren't running with an SBR enabled, you should read the [Akka.Cluster Split Brain Resolver documentation](xref:split-brain-resolver).

 Also worth noting: we've disabled the `akka.cluster.auto-down-unreachable-after` setting as it's always been a poor and shoddy way to manage network partitions inside Akka.Cluster.
-If you have that seting enabled it will be ignored and you'll see the following warning appear instead:
+If you have that setting enabled it will be ignored and you'll see the following warning appear instead:

 ```shell
 The `auto-down-unreachable-after` feature has been deprecated as of Akka.NET v1.5.2 and will be removed in a future version of Akka.NET.